-Social Media Monitoring: How to Find Exactly What You’re Looking For
+Social Listening: How to Find Exactly What You’re Looking For

-Value from social media monitoring doesn’t derive from the quantity of posts you pull in, and it’s hard to find those few conversations that could be your brand’s magic bullet.
+Value from social listening doesn’t derive from the quantity of posts you pull in, and it’s hard to find those few conversations that could be your brand’s magic bullet.
 Short of hiring an army of interns to scour social media, the most efficient way to discover valuable posts is by using social listening software like Meltwater Buzz.
-With 2.5 billion posts coming through Buzz each month, the results of your social media monitoring program will only be as good as the searches you build.
+With 2.5 billion posts coming through Buzz each month, the results of your social listening program will only be as good as the searches you build.

 Keep reading to learn the basics of building a social listening search as well as tips and best practices to keep them running smoothly.

-Social Media Monitoring with Meltwater: Social Search & Filter
+Social Listening in Meltwater Buzz: Social Search & Filter

-A Meltwater campaign (that is, a social media monitoring search) is easy to set up using keywords and a few filters.
-The keywords that you input into the social media monitoring search pull relevant conversations and posts into Meltwater from several social media content sources.
+A Meltwater Buzz campaign (that is, a social media search) is easy to set up using keywords and a few filters.
+The keywords that you input into the social search pull relevant conversations and posts into Meltwater Buzz from several social media content sources.

 The social search is made up of three text boxes:

 - Box 1 designates keywords that have to be present in every result, similar to the Boolean operator “AND”

 - Box 2 works like the Boolean operator “OR.”
 At least one of the keywords here must appear along with ALL of the keywords in Box 1